Proxy TFTP Deployment Overview

 The configuration file contains information such as a prioritized list of Unified Communications Manager nodes, the TCP ports used to connect to those nodes, as well other executables.
 For some endpoints, the configuration file also contains locale information and URLs for phone buttons, such as: messages, directories, services, and information.
 Configuration files for gateways contain all the configuration information that the device requires.

-All TFTP servers on remote clusters that are operating in mixed-mode must have the primary proxy TFTP server or its IP address added to their off-clusters CTL file.
-Otherwise, endpoints that register to a cluster where security is enabled will be unable to download the files that they need.
+TFTP servers on remote clusters that are running in mixed mode must have the primary Proxy TFTP server certificates added to their Cisco Certificate Trust List (CTL) file.
+Otherwise, endpoints that are registered to a cluster where security is enabled will be unable to download the files that they need.
+To achieve this update CTL file after performing bulk import-export of certificates.